 Okay, awesome.
-And I’ll include the promo code in the show notes for this episode as well.
 And if folks wanted to follow you on social media or connect with you, you gave your email address, but what’s your preferred social platform that you’re most active on?

 Yeah, my Twitter is Aki Balogh, the company’s Twitter is MarketMuseCo.
 And I’m also on LinkedIn.
 I try to crunch through email often, so email is good, but of course, it can get blocked sometimes.
 I have an AI filter in my inbox that I should mention too.
 SaneBox.
 So sometimes, it accidentally filters out something important.
 So LinkedIn all of those, Aki Balogh.
 Luckily not a lot of people are called Aki Balogh in the world.

 Well, the reality is Aki is a nickname.
 My legal name is Akush, which is a word that comes from Turkish.
 It’s just hard to pronounce, so I go by Aki.
 And then, because it’s a nickname, not a lot of people professionally use that name in Hungary.

 Got it.
 Okay.

 So I might be the only Aki Balogh, as far as I know.